City Guide for: Konjic, Bosnia and Herzegovina

 Day Trips

-1.5-2 hours by car Počitelj is a historic fortified village located on a hillside overlooking the Neretva River.
-This UNESCO-listed site features well-preserved Ottoman-era architecture, including a fortress, mosque, and traditional houses.
+Počitelj is a historic village built on a rocky cliff overlooking the Neretva River.
+This UNESCO-listed site features well-preserved Ottoman architecture, including a fortress, mosque, and traditional houses.
 Climb to the top of the fortress for stunning views of the surrounding landscape.

 Travel Time